 Legendary Pokémon are some of the coolest pocket monsters in the entire Pokémon franchise.
 They have the most elaborate designs, the best videogame stats, and some of the mightiest Pokémon cards.
 While Mythicals and Legendaries were once few in number, each new game has added more – so we’ve collected this handy list of every single legendary Pokémon you can catch or collect.

+If you’d like to know how many legendary Pokémon there are, this guide can tell you – but our full ‘How many Pokémon are there?’ guide covers Pokémon of all kinds.
 If you like rare and powerful things you might also be interested in our guides to the most expensive and rare Pokémon cards and the best Pokémon cards.
 For now though, let’s meet the legends.

 Generation 1 Legendary Pokémon

 In Pokémon Red and Blue, Mewtwo was an end-game secret.
-It appears in the high level Cerulean Cave, which can only be accessed after beating the Elite Four and winning the Pokémon league.
+It appears in the high-level Cerulean Cave, which can only be accessed after beating the Elite Four and winning the Pokémon league.

 Generation 1 Mythical Pokémon